-- U.S. citizens who are exempt from the verification requirement (see SECTION 4.2.2 EXEMPT POPULATIONS). - U.S. citizens whose citizenship is verified by SSA or stand-alone documentation of citizenship. - People who have not declared they are U.S. citizens. - Non-U.S. citizens.
+- U.S. citizens who are exempt from the verification requirement (see SECTION 4.2.2 EXEMPT POPULATIONS). - U.S. citizens whose citizenship is verified by SSA, birth query, through the SAVE database, or other stand-alone documentation of citizenship. - People who have not declared they are U.S. citizens. - Non-U.S. citizens.